Getting More Out of Claude Code (2) — Plugins, MCP, and IDE Integration

 Databases

-DBHub connects to PostgreSQL, MySQL, MariaDB, SQL Server, and SQLite via a single DSN string.
-Using a read-only database account is strongly recommended.
+DBHub connects PostgreSQL, MySQL, MariaDB, SQL Server, and SQLite with a single DSN string.
+Use a read-only account.

 DSN examples: